Today’s Interns, Tomorrow’s Professionals (TIP) internship program

-A primary goal of the FinTech program is to explore innovations that could address persistent barriers to the social mobility of low-income youth.
+A primary goal of the TIP program is to explore innovations that could address persistent barriers to the social mobility of low-income youth.
 For example, we are currently investigating the potential impacts of mental health supports with strengthened personal and professional networks on job retention and employment mobility of these young adults.

 Although the Bank created this program to benefit our Boston-area youth, we are working to achieve greater impact throughout Massachusetts and New England and will be using well-defined metrics and benchmarks to measure program impact.
 We are encouraged by early signs of the program's effectiveness and hope to share these results with other employers and youth-serving workforce programs.

-Soft Skills: Child Trends, et al., June 2015, Workforce Connections-Key “Soft Skills” That Foster Youth Workforce Success: Toward a Consensus Across Fields, states that there are key soft skills linked to the youth workforce outcomes of obtaining employment, getting promoted, earning wage increases, and achieving entrepreneurial success.
-Examples of FinTech training in soft skills include:
+Soft Skills: Child Trends, et al., June 2015, Workforce Connections-Key "Soft Skills" That Foster Youth Workforce Success: Toward a Consensus Across Fields, states that there are key soft skills linked to the youth workforce outcomes of obtaining employment, getting promoted, earning wage increases, and achieving entrepreneurial success.
+Examples of TIP training in soft skills include: